 Dehydrated infants need medical care right away if

-Mild dehydration typically causes a dry mouth and lips, increased thirst, and may urinate less frequently.
+Mild dehydration typically causes a dry mouth and lips and increased thirst, and children may urinate less frequently.

 Moderate dehydration causes children to be less interactive or playful, have a dry mouth, and urinate less frequently.
 Moderate and severe dehydration can cause a rapid heartbeat and lightheadedness.

-Severely dehydration causes children to become sleepy or lethargic, which is a sign they must be evaluated by a doctor or taken to the emergency department right away.
+Severe dehydration causes children to become sleepy or lethargic, which is a sign they must be evaluated by a doctor or taken to the emergency department right away.
 They have no tears.
-They may develop a bluish discoloration to the skin (cyanosis) and breathe rapidly.
+They may develop a bluish discoloration to the skin ( cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
+Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ) and breathe rapidly.
 Sometimes dehydration causes the concentration of salt in the blood to fall or rise abnormally.
-Changes in salt concentration make the symptoms of dehydration worse and can worsen lethargy.
-In severe cases, the child can have seizures or coma or suffer brain damage and die.
+Changes in salt concentration can make the symptoms of dehydration worse and can worsen lethargy.
+In severe cases, the child can have seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
+When older infants or young children have seizures, they often... read more or coma Stupor and Coma Stupor is unresponsiveness from which a person can be aroused only by vigorous, physical stimulation.
+Coma is unresponsiveness from which a person cannot be aroused and in which the person's... read more or suffer brain damage and die.

 Doctors examine children and note whether they have lost body weight.
 A loss in body weight over only a few days is very likely caused by dehydration.
 The amount of weight lost, if known, helps doctors decide whether the dehydration is mild, moderate, or severe.